philb56/GildedRose-Refactoring-Kata/ruby/README.md

 * “Aged Brie” actually increases in Quality the older it gets
 * “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality
 * “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

+## rubocop

+the following files have been excluded from rubocop
+* ./texttest_fixture.rb - need to prove that this produces the same before and after
+* ./lib/item.rb' - fear of the goblin